vizune/flight-departure-board/README.md

   Implement a global store to manage flight data and status updates across components.
   This would replace local state handling and ensure consistency, scalability, and easier synchronization between the Departures board, update form, and other potential views.

+- **Increase test coverage:**
+  Expand unit and integration tests across components to achieve at least **80% code coverage**, as recommended by SonarQube.

 - **Pagination:**
   Implement pagination or infinite scrolling to handle larger datasets efficiently.
   This would prevent performance degradation and improve load times when the API returns many flights.